How do I figure out which of the many Christian groups might be the right one for me? For help, look HERE .

 Power of Praise Church offers Sunday services, weekly Bible studies and praise meetings with a particular focus on the needs of international students.
 At its student internet cafe’, The Well, in the University Village, newly arrived students can find friendship and practical assistance in adapting to new surroundings (housing, transport, etc.).

-Welcome!
 In loving fellowship and spiritual practice, we follow in the historic traditions of Christian faith, interpreting them in light of social and scientific progress.
 We find grace in intellectual and contemplative engagement with our faith.
 We believe there is more value in questioning than in absolute answers: we take the Bible seriously because we don’t have to take it literally.
 We affirm that other religions can be as good for others as ours is good for us.
 We strive to make our earth a heavenly place of peace, justice, kindness, and beauty: we don’t believe anybody is going to hell.
 We affirm LGBT sexuality and we celebrate same-sex marriages.
-Progressive Christian Student Fellowship – Thursdays 7 pm, URC 201B.
-Conocimiento: Alternative Spring Break experience in Arizona, Mar 14-21, 2020–activism for border justice.
-Compline: Meditative worship at St John’s Episcopal Cathedral near campus, first and third Sundays at 8 pm.
-FACEBOOK PAGE
+Conocimiento: Alternative Spring Break experience in Arizona – activism for border justice.
+FACEBOOK PAGE Sponsored by United University Church in Los Angeles.
+See our WELCOME VIDEO

 The primary purpose of QCF is to provide a solid foundation of Bible-based instruction, equipping our members to preach and teach the Gospel.
 We will provide opportunities for students to give back to God and the community through acts of service and hospitality.